The benefits of voluntary VAT registration

 Are there any disadvantages of being VAT registered?

 There can be increased admin and bookkeeping costs.
-Although this needs to be done for your annual accounts anyway and there is software to help you - such as the VAT feature in the Starling Business Toolkit.
+Although this needs to be done for your annual accounts anyway and there is software to help you.

 If your customers are not VAT registered themselves then you will immediately appear 20% more expensive when you add VAT onto your sales invoices.